adivenxnataly/Hi-ResAudio/README.md

 - `AUDIO_OUTPUT_FLAG_SPATIALIZER` (Android 13)
 - `AUDIO_OUTPUT_FLAG_ULTRASOUND` (Android 14)
 - `AUDIO_OUTPUT_FLAG_BIT_PERFECT` (Android 15)
->Some Flags are only available on Android with the new SDK.
+>Some Flags are only available on Android with the new API version.

 **Channels** :
 - `AUDIO_CHANNEL_OUT_MONO` (front-left)